segabl/exalted-emerald/README.md

 - Adds optional Nuzlocke mode and randomizer (can be enabled in the truck after starting a new game)
 - Adds a chance for wild double battles (using sweet scent causes wild encounters to always be double battles)
 - Adds hidden abilities (Pokémon with HA can be found in the safari zone or rarely in wild double battles)
-- Updates EXP mechanics (All Pokémon part of the battle receive full EXP)
+- Updates EXP and EXP share mechanics (All Pokémon receive full EXP)
 - Makes all regular Pokémon obtainable (legendaries to be done)
 - Improves AI code to allow AI to predict moves and switch Pokémon if appropriate
 - Increases rematchable trainers' party sizes and levels over time